 3. In-and-Out or Forward and Backward Footwork Pattern

-Players use this primary type of footwork pattern when serving forehand and backhand and moving close to and far to the table and vice versa in a rhythmic fashion.
+Players, for example, Ma Long from China, use this primary type of footwork pattern when serving forehand and backhand and moving close to and far from the table and vice versa in a rhythmic fashion.

 Objective: This footwork pattern aims to develop a better stance when moving forward (close to the table) and backward (far from the table) when serving forehand and backhand.

-Follow these steps when executing forehand stokes for moving both forward and backward.
+Follow these steps when executing forehand strokes for moving both forward and backward.